Skip to content

 asm fun minmax(a: Int, b: Int): MinMax { MINMAX }

-If the run-time type of some captured value doesn’t match some specified field type of the Struct or the nested Structs, if any, an exception with exit code 7 will be thrown: Type check error.
+If the run-time type of some captured value doesn’t match a specified field type of the Struct or the nested Structs, if any, an exception with exit code 7 will be thrown: Type check error.
 Moreover, attempts to capture more values than there were on the stack throw an exception with exit code 2: Stack underflow.

 struct Handler { f1: Int; f2: Int; f3: Int; f4: Int; f5: Int; f6: Int; f7: Int }